GoThereGit/EvaHan/README.md

 For inquiries or to request the registration form, please contact us at [evahan2026@gmail.com](mailto:evahan2025@gmail.com).

-**Data**
+## Task
+This section offers a detailed description of the tasks encompassed in EvaHan 2026.

+In many Chinese language processing systems,OCR is a critical task, often performed in parallel with other processing functions.
+The accuracy and speed of OCR directly determine the overall system\'s performance and user experience in downstream applications such as document digitization, information extraction, and intelligent retrieval.

+**Task A: Text Recognition for Ancient Printed Editions** Block-printed images face noise interference such as diverse character forms and deformation.
+This evaluation focuses on optical character recognition (OCR) under extreme conditions.
+Models must accurately restore ancient text content while resisting noise and recognizing variant characters, laying a solid foundation for ancient text digitization research.

+**Task B: Layout Element Analysis**
+Task B focuses on element parsing within complex mixed layouts.
+The model must accurately isolate and delineate heterogeneous elements such as margins, main text, and illustrations amidst visual distractions from coexisting printed text, handwriting, illustrations, and vermilion seals.
+Unlike OCR tasks that prioritize individual characters, this task emphasizes contextual understanding.
+By deeply comprehending layout structures, it aims to establish a logical bridge for ancient text digitization—spanning from the image layer to the semantic layer.

+**Task C: Handwritten Character Recognition**
+Task C shifts focus from the orderly arrangement of engraved characters in Task A to the dynamic transformations between human brushstrokes.
+Unlike the relative uniformity of engraved characters, handwritten images present the extreme challenge of “a thousand faces for a thousand people”: the continuous strokes of cursive script cause significant deformation and overlap of characters, while non-standard writing habits break the constraints of physical line spacing.
+Where Task A combats “age-related deterioration,” this task focuses on decoding “subjective deformation.”
+It requires the model to capture the essence within highly personalized brushwork and accurately reconstruct the textual logic of handwritten documents.

+## Data

-The Evahan 2026 dataset comprises three datasets, covering image-text
-pairs: plain text images, mixed image-text images, and handwritten images-text.
+The Evahan 2026 dataset comprises three datasets, covering image-text pairs: plain text images, mixed image-text images, and handwritten images-text.
 The data underwent initial automatic annotation, followed by meticulous correction and refinement by experts in classical Chinese language and history to ensure the highest quality of the training materials and gold-standard texts.

 ● Dataset A （ Printed Texts） consists of data selected from the *Siku Quanshu* (Complete Library of the Four Treasuries), including classics, history, philosophy, and literature, as well as various other ancient books.

 ● Dataset B （Mixed Layouts） contains mixed image-text data selected from the *Siku Quanshu* and other ancient books.

 ● Dataset C （Handwritten Texts） includes handwritten ancient books, primarily the Chinese Buddhist canon, including the Chinese Buddhist canon (TKH) dataset, and the Chinese Buddhist canon (MTH) dataset.

 **Data Format**

 All data is presented in image-text pairs and stored in JSON files with multiple encoding formats.
 The specific format is shown in Table 1.

-##  Table 1.
+Table 1.
 Examples of Ancient Chinese OCR Corpus

 | picture | text |
 |---------|------|